ProceduresGovernment

 The visualizations show the net balance of Metals at the level of states and countries.
 Colors more similar to blue, indicate that the territory presented a higher level of international sales.
 Colors more similar to red, indicate that the territory presented a higher level of international purchases.

-In March 2025, international sales of Metals were US$1.99B and a total of US$4.23B in international purchases.
-For this month the net trade balance of Metals it was of -US$2.24B.
+In undefined, exports of Metals were US$N/A and a total of US$N/A in imports.
+For this month the net trade balance of Metals it was of US$N/A.

 The RCA-Complexity diagram compares the Revelead Comparative Advantages of states in Metals and the Economic Complexity Index of each state.